The Middle School is a welcoming and secure environment that promotes self-confidence, independence, responsibility and self-expression.

-Wesley’s Middle School students are part of a large Pre-Kindergarten to Year 12 day and boarding school community with a rich heritage.
-However, within this broader community, the Middle School provides an intimate environment of care, appropriate to this age and stage.
+Wesley’s Middle School students are part of a large Pre-kindergarten to Year 12 day and boarding school community with a rich heritage.
+However, within this broader community, the Middle School provides an intimate environment of care, appropriate to this age and development stage.
 Middle schooling at Wesley allows each student to live our College vision and motto: to lead purposeful lives by daring, and by doing.

 Year 5 is a major entry point at Wesley, meaning there are many new students and opportunities to make new friends.
 Middle School is co-educational up to Year 6.